challet/MooPlay/README.md

     });

 The subtitles loaded through **MooPlay.Subtitle.Parser.SubRip** will be displayed in the *subtitles_container* element and synchronized with the current position of the video.

+**MooPlay.Subtitle.Player** can have a third arguments which is the hash options.
+You could specifiy your own *onDisplay* and *onDispose* callbacks functions.
+The both of them will received 3 arguments :
+* *the element to be displayed*
+* *the container* as specified at initialization
+* *the overlapping level* : in case several subtitles should be displayed, each one as a different level associated as integer.
+Most part of the time, the value will be *0*